peterhu04/comp-phys/lectures/lec4.md

 Error Estimation:
 - pickk order, then vary step till acc is good
 - dopare f(4dx) and f(2dx), do the error change as expected? if not maybe try smaller step

+- for quadratic, factor 2 dx -> factor 16 in error